Current Status:

 Contact:

 Higher-level skills are increasingly required to succeed in the American workforce, and yet many adults in the United States face barriers in attaining them.
 Over 25 million adults have not earned a high school diploma or its equivalent.
 Even among those with at least a secondary credential, a lack of proficiency with the English language can be a significant barrier to a family-sustaining income and to full integration as citizens.
 Congress has sought to help individuals address these challenges—and the nation's workforce development needs—through Title II of the Workforce Innovation and Opportunity Act (WIOA) of 2014.
 WIOA mandates an independent national evaluation of adult education programs funded under Title II.
-A part of the national evaluation, this study is designed to provide implementation information on such programs, with a focus on how the priorities within WIOA appear to be shaping the services provided by adult education programs and the populations such programs serve.
+A part of the national evaluation, this study was designed to provide implementation information on such programs, with a focus on how the priorities within WIOA appear to be shaping the services provided by adult education programs and the populations such programs serve.